 I have been awarded a series of major local and national teaching honours since 2014, including finalist for the Times Higher Education Award for Most Innovative Teacher of the Year (sponsored by Higher Education Academy) in 2016, recipient of the University of York’s Vice Chancellor’s Teaching Award in 2016, recipient of the JISC 50 Most Influential Higher Education Professionals Using Social Media award, judged by Times Higher Education, Inside Higher Ed, and JISC in 2015, and 1st Place for the YUSU (University of York Student Union) Excellence in Teaching and Supervision Award for Innovative Use of Technology in 2014.

-I recently completed my doctorate in archaeology at the University of Southampton under the supervision of Prof Stephanie Moser.
-Simultaneously, I held a Teaching Fellowship in the department, a Research Fellowship in Digital Humanities under Dr Graeme Earl, and a British Academy Research Fellowship for my work with Prof Matthew Johnson on the Alan Sorrell archive.
+I completed my doctorate in archaeology at the University of Southampton in 2011 under the supervision of Prof Stephanie Moser.
+Simultaneously, I held a Teaching Fellowship in the department, a Research Fellowship in Digital Humanities under Prof Graeme Earl, a managerial role on the English Heritage-funded Visualisation in Archaeology project, and a British Academy Research Fellowship for my work with Prof Matthew Johnson on the Alan Sorrell archive.
 I completed my BA and MA in anthropology at the University of Victoria (Canada), where my fieldwork experience centred on the northwest coast of North America.

 Outside of archaeology, I have held the posts of Research Coordinator at the Centre for Addictions Research of British Columbia, Project Manager for the British Columbia Ministry of Health, Policy Analyst for Health Canada, as well as various voluntary roles in the community and positions on university committees.

-Only a selection of recent publications, presentations and teaching assignments are noted within the links below.
+Only a selection of recent publications, presentations and teaching assignments are noted within the links above.
 Please do contact me for more detail via email.